-2) Hormonal changes: Due to pregnancy, menopause, and other conditions like PCOS where your hormones go out of balance, this can accelerate the loss of lush and beautiful hair.
+Due to pregnancy, menopause, and other conditions like PCOS, where your hormones go out of balance, this can accelerate the loss of lush and beautiful hair.

-3) Stress: If you are going through a phase of high stress then it can disturb the growth of normal hair follicles, thus resulting in hair loss.
+If you are going through a phase of high stress, then it can disturb the growth of normal hair follicles, thus resulting in hair loss.

-4) Nutritional deficiencies like B12, iron, and zinc mean metabolic activities slowdown in the body hence this leads to a slow hair growth cycle.
+It is like B12, iron, and zinc, meaning metabolic activities slow down in the body, leading to a slow hair growth cycle.

-However, Vitamin B12 is anti-inflammatory, hence it helps you reduce the impact of unnecessary inflammation in the body.
-Hence protecting those hair follicles and your hair from inflammation.
+However, Vitamin B12 is anti-inflammatory.
+Hence, it helps you reduce the impact of unnecessary inflammation in the body.
+Therefore, it protects those hair follicles and your hair from inflammation.

-Hair follicles are part of hair under the scalp skin which is responsible for the growth of that hair.
-It is like the root of a tree and when the root is receiving a good quality of nourishment – you’ll see a full-blooming tree full of green leaves and a strong trunk.
+Hair follicles are part of the hair under the scalp skin that is responsible for the growth of that hair.
+It is like the root of a tree, and when the root is receiving a good quality of nourishment – you’ll see a full-blooming tree full of green leaves and a strong trunk.
 But when the nutrients are unavailable?
 You can picture a weak tree that is easily uprooted by strong winds.

-In the case of hair, each hair follicle is nourished and supported by tiny blood vessels which supply blood enriched with nutrients like oxygen and Vitamin B12.
+In the case of hair, each hair follicle is nourished and supported by tiny blood vessels that supply blood enriched with nutrients like oxygen and Vitamin B12.

 Guess what?
-Vitamin B12 plays a major role in the production of red blood cells (RBCs).
-These cells supply oxygen to every corner of the human body including hair follicles.
+Vitamin B12 plays a significant role in the production of red blood cells (RBCs).
+These cells supply oxygen to every corner of the human body, including hair follicles.
 What happens when your body is deficient in B12?
-The body isn’t able to create red blood cells and hence the oxygen supply to hair follicles goes down.
+The body can’t create red blood cells, so the oxygen supply to hair follicles goes down.
 They become weak and produce weak and brittle hair.
-If the deficiency is unaddressed eventually it leads to hair fall and baldness.
+If the deficiency is unaddressed, it eventually leads to hair fall and baldness.

 Do you know what builds our hair?
 Protein.
 A special protein called – Keratin.
 This Keratin protein is produced from amino acids (building blocks).
-So, whether you want to grow more hair or you want to protect yourself from hair loss – you want to have more keratin!
+So, whether you want to grow more hair or protect yourself from hair loss, you want to have more keratin!

 That’s right.
 You need more keratin.
-If you’re deficient in B12 then your body is not able to produce more keratin.
+If you’re deficient in B12, then your body cannot produce more keratin.
 Vitamin B12 deficiency leads to an increase in homocysteine.
 This interferes with the normal formation of hair and also damages the blood vessels nourishing them.
 So basically, it’s a double attack on hairs.
-They have not received well-formed proteins and then inflammation eats up their nutrients.
+They have not received well-formed proteins, and then inflammation eats up their nutrients.

 Estrogen and progesterone are two hormones that can go out of balance due to many reasons.
 This blocks new hair growth and maintains healthy hair follicles.
 And b12 is involved in their formation.
 So when you’re low in B12, this results in hormonal imbalances and which leads to hair thinning and loss.

-How to know you have Vit B12 deficiency?
+How do you know you have vitamin B12 deficiency?

 There are several tests like Serum B12 that can help you discover whether you are B12 deficient or not.
 Having said that most Indians are at a greater risk of B12 deficiency, especially those who prefer Veg food.